Last month, I spent a week working at our glove factory in China, and meeting with vendors, suppliers and customers.

 Are younger workers less inclined to do manual sewing jobs?
 Will we see upward pressure on factory wages, due to fewer skilled sewing workers in the future?
 As sewing workers are aging, will it be harder to hire replacements?

 As they say, a picture is worth a thousand words:

-The cost of cowhide has been going up over the last 3 years, especially USA hides -- some people refer to this as rocket and feather pricing -- it goes up like a rocket, and comes down like a feather!
+The cost of cowhide has been going up over the last 3 years, especially USA hides.
+We refer to this as rocket and feather pricing -- prices go up like a rocket, and come down like a feather!

 On the surface, we see the continuation of this trend.
 Mitigating this, goat leather prices have been somewhat more stable.

 Leather price increases pose some interesting business challenges:

 Short term, we negotiate the best leather prices we can, and look for substitutes like goat, to keep finished good prices and retails in line.

 We consider Korean hides, Indian hides, Bangladesh hides – even PU coated split leather, suede, lamb, goat ... to see which material can be substituted while keeping performance intact.

 One positive side effect: this has made materials innovation a priority for the industry.
 It's exciting to see new innovation in our materials marketplace for new styles.
 Look for cool new outerwear and technical fabrics in 2014.